 Vinyl Records

-Classic vinyl records typically measure 12 inches in diameter.
-This size became standard in the late 1940s with the introduction of long-playing (LP) records.
+Classic vinyl records have a 12-inch diameter.
+Such size has become the standard in the late 1940s with managing long-playing (LP) recordings.

-Even today, despite digital streaming, 12-inch vinyl records remain popular among collectors, DJs, and audiophiles due to their sound quality and nostalgic appeal.
+Even in the digital streaming age, 12-inch vinyl records are still sought after and enjoyed by music collectors, DJs and audiophiles for their sound quality and nostalgic qualities.

 iPad Pro